Wood Sculptor and Heraldic Wood Carver 3/2 Moo 1 Kunkong, Baan Tawai Chiangmai 50230, Thailand Phone +66-(0)53-433060 Fax +66-53-441258 or if down |

 They are made of old teak wood - a fact that is unheard of considering traditional Buddhist sculpture.
 The title "Resurrection" that

-he gave the three sculptures seems to be an impulse of hope.
+he gave to the three sculptures seems to be an impulse of hope.

 The new development